WHY USE IEG THERMAL OPTICAL WINDOW INSERTS?

-Intelligent Energy Group’s window inserts create the most affordable and efficient thermal window insulation system today.
-IEG’s window inserts will improve the comfort level of any office or building, reduce its energy consumption, and save you money.
+Intelligent Energy Group’s thermal optical window inserts create the most affordable and efficient thermal window insulation system today.
+IEG’s thermal optical window inserts will improve the comfort level of any office or building, reduce its energy consumption, and save you money.

 The Department of Energy has determined that windows account for 30-54 percent of the energy loss in buildings and is the weakest link in the building envelope.
 The energy loss through windows has been estimated to be over $30 billion dollars annually in the United States alone.